§ 01Abstract

 § 05Zone thresholds

-- Growing Gravity · 0.5 ≤ B < 1.0 — friction is real but reversible at modest cost.
+- Growing Gravity · 0.4 ≤ B < 0.7 — dependency forming; switching feasible but increasingly inconvenient.

-- Black Hole · B ≥ 2.5 — exit cost approaches the value of the dependent activity itself.
+- Black Hole · B ≥ 2.5 — structural lock-in; leaving requires organisational restructuring.

 § 06Universe construction

-The Q1 2026 universe is the top 100 platforms by economic relevance, drawn from twelve sectors.
+The Q2 2026 universe is the top 184 platforms by economic relevance, drawn from eighteen sectors.
 Inclusion criteria, in order: (i) market cap or comparable economic footprint, (ii) user/transaction volume, (iii) sector representativeness, (iv) data availability for all eleven parameters.
 Borderline cases are noted in the appendix.

 The list is not a ranking of importance — it is a fixed evaluation universe, kept stable across releases so that quarter-on-quarter trajectories are comparable.